orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

         > create mode 100644 .gitignore <br>
         > create mode 100644 .jsbeautifyrc <br>
         > ...
 1. Now let's deploy to Heroku and the Lightning Platform.
-Run the following command:
+From the command line in the project root, run the following command:
     ```shell
     orizuru deploy
     ```